DokuTeam/sudoku-solver/README.md

 # sudoku-solver
-A Sudoku solver from an image implemented in Python
+A Python-implemented Sudoku solver that extracts and solves puzzles from images.